ddegner/Cat-Scratches/PRIVACY_POLICY.md

-# Privacy Policy for SafariToDrafts
+# Privacy Policy for Cat Scratches

 **Effective Date:** August 1, 2025
 **Last Updated:** August 1, 2025

 ## Overview

-SafariToDrafts ("we," "our," or "the app") is a Safari extension that allows users to capture web content and send it directly to the Drafts app.
+Cat Scratches ("we," "our," or "the app") is a Safari extension that allows users to capture web content and send it directly to the Drafts app.
 This privacy policy explains how we handle information when you use our Safari extension.

 ## Information We Do Not Collect

-SafariToDrafts is designed with privacy as a core principle.
+Cat Scratches is designed with privacy as a core principle.
 We want to be completely transparent about what we do and do not collect:

 ### No Personal Data Collection
 - We do not collect, store, or transmit any personal information